connorwiniarczyk/wjrh/README.md

 # WJRH Website

-A brand new website for the Lafayette College's best radio station
+A brand new website for Lafayette College's best radio station

 ## To Do List:
 ### Music Player